A comparison between copula-based, mixed model, and estimating equation methods for regression of bivariate correlated data: Discussion

-The extension of copula regression to longitudinal regression estimates for more than two time points has not been analyzed in this paper and is a potential area for further research.
-The greater flexibility, higher level of transparency, and computational simplicity of generalized joint regression modeling pose significant opportunities for improving the methods used for longitudinal data analysis.
+Given the performance of GJRMs in this study both in terms of parameter estimates and fit criteria, they provide a strong potential alternative to GLMMs and GEEs for modeling correlated data with a transparent approach, likelihood-based structure and simpler interpretation than the conditional structure of the GLMM.
+The greater flexibility, higher level of transparency, and computational simplicity of generalized joint regression modeling pose significant opportunities for improving the methods used for longitudinal data analysis, once the methods are extended beyond the bivariate case.